lilpatter/CS2-STATS-FETCHER/README.md

 - **APIs**: Steam Web API, Faceit API, Leetify API for comprehensive data.
 - **Security**: Local processing ensures no sensitive data leaves your device.
 - **Distribution**: Official releases are cryptographically signed and distributed solely via GitHub.
-- **Source Code**: The frontend source code is available in this repository.
-The backend source code is planned for release in the near future, pending further cleanup and adjustments to ensure quality and maintainability.
+- **Availability**: No source code is currently available.
+The backend executable file is planned for release in the near future, pending further cleanup and adjustments to ensure quality and performance.

 ## System Requirements
 - **Minimum**: Windows 10 (64-bit), 4GB RAM, Steam client logged in.